Table of Contents

 columns require additional space in the row to record

-whether or not their values are NULL
+whether or not their values are NULL.

-For MyISAM
+For MyISAM and ISAM

-column takes one bit
+tables, each NULL column takes one bit

 extra, rounded up to the nearest byte.
 The maximum row